 ― Robert A. Heinlein

 In recent years I’ve taken up fiction writing (mostly sci-fi).
-My work has appeared in Strange Horizons and Cosmic Roots and Eldritch Shores.
+My short stories have appeared in Strange Horizons and Cosmic Roots and Eldritch Shores.
 Here’s my (very short) list of published fiction.
 Here’s a list of some of my favorite science fiction novels.

 “You can’t use up creativity.
 The more you use, the more you have.”